 Designyatra 2024: Data shrinks the role of imagination - Hajime Yakushiji

-Dentsu Inc's Yakushiji highlighted the need for companies to think out of the box to generate business ideas.
+Dentsu Inc's Yakushiji highlighted the need for companies to think outside the box while generating business ideas.

 Noel Dsouza